 • Our offer

 Our offer is based on Léo PEUILLOT‘s expertise in intellectual property law.
-In addition to his training focused on this field (Master, Doctorate, Certificates), he has been practicing it daily for more than seven years, in a wide variety of professional environments (law firms in France and Japan, Polynesian administration, national authority).
+In addition to his training focused on this field (Master, Doctorate, Certificates), he has been practicing it daily for more than ten years, in a wide variety of professional environments (law firms in France and Japan, Polynesian administration, national authority).
 He has contributed to the development of many labels and has registered hundreds of trademarks.
 For several years now, he has also been a member of numerous national and international associations of experts in intellectual property law.